adamawalters/restaurant-reservation-app/README.md

 5. Cancel reservations
 6. Seat a reservation at a table (assign a reservation to a table)

-### Table management features - restaurant staff can:
+### Table management features:
+Restaurant staff can:
 1. View which tables are free and occupied
 2. Finish a reservation and free up a table so another reservation can be assigned to it